 - Evidence of hemorrhaging or bruising or a blood clotting problem warrants immediate investigation.

 - Elderly persons should use caution.

-- Refrain from activities requiring mental alertness or physical coordination (e.g. operating hazardous machines, driving) until you are sure that valproic acid does not affect your abilities.
+- Refrain from activities requiring mental alertness or physical coordination (e.g. operating hazardous machines, driving) until you are sure that the anticonvulsant medication does not affect your abilities.